-The Map operations work element-by-element on the inputs, and produce an output PVector with the same dimension.
+The Map operations work element-by-element on the

+inputs, and produce an output PVector with the same dimension.
 Whereas, the Reduce operations combine the elements of the input PVector.
 To allow the Reduce operations to be as general as possible, they also allow a user-defined function.
 Three basic operations are reduce, scan, and keyed-reduce.
-The following reduce operation sums the elements of the PVector A:
+The operation called reduce has the following signature: